hennasingh/creative-corner/README.md

 Live Link: https://hennasingh.github.io/creative-corner/

-## Contents

-### User Experience - UX
+## User Experience - UX

-#### Strategy
+### Strategy

 This project got inspired by the existing [Kilmacud Crokes clubs](https://kilmacudcrokes.com/) based in Stillorgan.
 The House as part of the club has activities that members can participate in.
-Unfortunately, there wasn't a place for them to look at timings of the class or see the activities in action or engage with members who are already attending and hence Creative Corner is born.
+Unfortunately, there wasn't a place for them to look at timings of the class or see the activities in action or engage with members who are already attending, or volunteer to conduct art workshops and hence Creative Corner is born.

 - User Stories
     - First time Visitor Goals